Eyelor/docker-zadanie1-geoip-server-basic/zadanie1.md

 # docker-zadanie1-geoip-server-basic
-This project showcases the process of building docker image with server side application which response with client's IP and time.
+This project showcases the process of building a Docker image with a server-side application that respond with the client's IP and time.

 ## Table of Contents